 |Overall performance boost||₹ 3,800|

 It is a considerable investment for a guy from working for middle class!
-However, for a price of almost ₹13.5K, I’ve got myself a laptop that can easily beat a new one with triple price tag. (especially if it’s from HP 🤪).
-Therefore this effort is worth it..!👍
+However, for a price of almost ₹13.5K, (roughly about 200 USD), I’ve got myself a laptop that can easily beat a new one with a triple price tag.
+Therefore this effort was totally worth it..!👍

-Regarding SSD, I have a post that you can check this post to see how to choose best SSD for home user. .
+Regarding SSD, I have a post that you can check to see how to choose the best SSD for home users.

-Firstly, with an obsessive wish to upgrade laptop processor, hours of research and bit of a luck (which favors the one who works for it), I was able to do so.
+Firstly, with an obsessive wish to upgrade the laptop processor, hours of research, and a bit of luck, I was able to do it.

 Secondly, the results? – Are very satisfying. ❤

 So, how to upgrade a laptop processor?
-Although, this post illustrates processor replacement of my particular model of laptop, (Samsung NP300E5Z), it is not limited to it.
+Although this post illustrates the processor replacement of my particular model of laptop, (Samsung NP300E5Z), it is not limited to this model.

-Step 1: Check if your CPU is up-gradable.
+Step 1: Check if your CPU can be upgraded

 Use a tool like ‘CPU-Z‘ to see your processor type.

-NOTE:– If your processor is a mobile processor i.e., of type M or QM, then you can perform laptop processor upgrade.
+NOTE:– If your processor is a mobile processor i.e., of type M or QM, then you can surely perform a laptop processor upgrade.
 According to my limited knowledge, if your laptop processor is of type U, then you can’t replace it.
-Sorry!! – Wait, may be you can but I don’t know!
+Sorry!! – OR may be you can but I don’t know!
+Sorry!!

 Step 2: Check the motherboard socket type to replace laptop processor.

-Mine is Socket G2 / rPGA988B and processor is Sandy Bridge architecture.
-Which means, you need to replace this with a processor compatible with this particular socket and micro-architecture.
+Mine is Socket G2 / rPGA988B and the processor is Sandy Bridge architecture.
+This means, the replacement processor should be a processor compatible with this particular socket and micro-architecture.

-Though there are plenty of tempting QM (quad cores) , I wanted to go with same wattage (power) and wanted to be on safer side.
+Though there are plenty of tempting QM (quad cores), I wanted to go with the same wattage (power) and wanted to be on the safer side.

-There is also websites that’ll give you an approximation of comparative performance.
+There are also websites that’ll give you an approximation of comparative performance.
 Like this one – Versus.com/i32330mvsi72640m

-Tip:- It is best to replace a processor of certain wattage with same wattage processor.
-The L1, L2, L3 cache can differ and it is good if high, but I’m not sure on wattage.
+Tip:- It is best to replace a processor of certain wattage with the same wattage processor.
+The L1, L2, L3 cache can differ and it is good if high.

 Dismantle your laptop, find the processor and replace it.
-There are plenty of YouTube videos which show how to dismantle a laptop correctly.
+There are plenty of YouTube videos that show how to dismantle a laptop correctly.
 Find your model.

 Don’t forget to apply thermal gel/paste.

 Remember: You’ll have to install a new Graphics driver – for integrated Intel Graphics on your processor.
 It’s easy to search and find on intel’s website.
 Or, use their auto-update feature.
 I used that.

 Here’s the Satisfying part after replacement.
 I’ve used Novabench to run tests.

-Performance comparision of my laptop processor upgrade [Samsung NP300 E5Z]
+Performance comparison of my laptop processor upgrade [Samsung NP300 E5Z]

 Yep.
 An increase of 38% – in benchmark score.
 Of course, you can see the increase in RAM and Disk scores too. 😀

-Honestly, it is not a mind-blowing upgrade.
-Though the difference of this laptop CPU upgrade is definitely visible, it is not over-whelming either.
+Honestly, it is not a super mind-blowing upgrade.
+Though the difference of this laptop CPU upgrade is definitely visible, it is not a huge leap either.

-I feel I should have gone for a Quad core processor but I wasn’t sure and didn’t want to risk money and laptop!
-So, considering that, I am overall happy!
+I feel I should have gone for a Quad-core processor but that was riskier.
+As a result, I would’ve risked both money and a laptop!.
+So, considering that, I am overall happy! 😀